Updated: March 27, 2023 - 17 min read

 Shiva is now works as the Chief Technology Officer at WeWork in San Francisco.
 With credentials like these, it’s a great opportunity to speak with him about all things product.

-We chatted about everything from finding key metrics, overcoming the biggest product launch challenges, to the most sought after skills for a future product manager…
+We chatted about everything from finding key metrics, and overcoming the biggest product launch challenges to the most sought after skills for a future product manager…

 Product Management Skills & Qualifications: